jpratt9/john-pratt.com/src/frontend/content/posts/how-to-streamline-business-processes/index.md

 ## Mapping Your Workflows to Uncover Inefficiencies

 You can't fix what you can't see.
 Before you even think about optimizing your business processes, you need a brutally honest picture of how things work right now.
-Trying to improve a workflow without first mapping it out is like trying to navigate a new city without a map—you'll get lost, frustrated, and burn a lot of fuel getting nowhere.
+Trying to improve a workflow without first mapping it out is like trying to navigate a new city without a map - you'll get lost, frustrated, and burn a lot of fuel getting nowhere.

 Visual workflow mapping is your diagnostic tool.
 It's the first, most critical step to finding the real sources of friction in your operations.
 I'm talking about the bottlenecks, the duplicated efforts, and the mind-numbing manual tasks that quietly suck the life and resources out of your team.